Typhinellus mirbatensis

 Typhinellus mirbatensis is a species of sea snail, a marine gastropod mollusk, in the family Muricidae, the murex snails or rock snails.

 Description

-The length of the shell attains 12 mm.
+The length of the shell attains 15.7mm at maturity.
+Their shell is a light pink, with a greyish white intricalax, There’s also a dark brown subsutural band and small dark brown dots on the shell.
+Their shell is lightly built, broadly angulate and nearly smooth.